saikn85/BikeShare-Analysis/README.md

-# US Bike Share Analysis 2017
+# Bike Share Analysis 2017
 ## Notes:
 - Based the comments from the previous reviewer(s):
 _"Unable to review:"_